Part 13 RACing ahead with Oracle on VMware Series covers the first steps towards installing Oracle Clusterware on Redhat 4.2.

 liked this

-page at Oracle myself.
+at Oracle myself.
 Here, you can get pre-tested, documented best

 practices of installing Oracle on Linux based systems.
 In addition, some good